Finding the Right Cut for Your Face Shape

 Once you have identified your face shape you can easily determine which cuts and styles will flatter your features and bring out the best in your look.

 If you have a round shaped face you need to choose a cut that elongates your features and minimises the fullness of the face.
-Flattering haircuts for this face shape include long, layered looks, side swept bangs, shoulder-length waves, and off-centre parts.
-If you have a round face you need to avoid all short (above the chin) cuts, blunt cuts, straight bangs, and tight curls.
+Flattering haircuts for this face shape include long, layered looks, side swept fringes, shoulder-length waves, and off-centre partings.
+If you have a round face you need to avoid all short (above the chin) cuts, blunt cuts, straight fringes and tight curls.

 Heart shaped faces need cuts that de-emphasise the chin and bring attention to the eyes or cheekbones for balance.
 Good hair cuts include pixie cuts, short cuts with layers starting at the cheekbones, ear length bobs, side swept bangs, and off centre parts.
 Avoid long, straight cuts with straight across thick bangs, or cuts that end at the chin.

 Full, layered cuts are the most flattering for triangular shaped faces.
 This shape needs a cut that adds width at the top of the face while de-emphasising the jaw line.
-Shorter than chin length cuts, wedge cuts, shags, off-centre parts, and thick bangs work to flatter triangular shaped faces.
-Avoid cuts that end at the jaw or the middle of neck, no bangs or wispy or side swept bangs, and layers that start at the chin.
+Shorter than chin length cuts, wedge cuts, shaggy bobs, off-centre partings, and thick fringes work to flatter triangular shaped faces.
+Avoid cuts that end at the jaw or the middle of neck, no fringes or wispy or side swept fringes, and layers that start at the chin.

 Finally, if you have a diamond shaped face you need to choose a cut that accentuates your forehead and jaw line.
 Shoulder length bobs, chin skimming blunt cuts, longer looks with lots of layers, and short, curly, layered looks all compliment a diamond shaped face.
 Avoid cuts with layers that start at the cheekbones, long, all one length cuts, and long bangs that graze the cheekbones or centre of your face.